-Section 2.3 How to get care from specialists and other network providers
+Section 2.2 How to get care from specialists and other network providers

-A specialist is a healthcare provider who provides healthcare services for a specific disease or part of the body.
+A specialist is a doctor who provides health care services for a specific disease or part of the body.
 There are many kinds of specialists.
 Here are a few examples: